skosachiov/wanna-debian/docs/predose/index.md

 If the user provides a list of source packages (e.g., from a Debian software section like packages.debian.org/trixie/), they must first be converted to binary packages before processing.

-## workflow of backport.sh
+## workflow of backport

-The backport.sh script assumes that the input consists of binary package names.
+The backport script assumes that the input consists of binary package names.

 The provided binary packages must replace their counterparts in the target repository.
 This means that the existing versions of these packages must first be removed.
 Their "siblings" (all binary packages built from the same source in the target repository) must also be removed.